-Since the previous release of MET, requirements from various government agencies that use MET have resulted in our code being analyzed by Fortify, a proprietary static source code analyzer owned by HP Enterprise Security Products.
-Briefly, Fortify looks at source code and analyzes it for security risks, memory leaks, uninitialized variables, and other such weaknesses and bad coding practices.
+Requirements from various government agencies that use MET have resulted in our code being analyzed by Fortify, a proprietary static source code analyzer owned by HP Enterprise Security Products.
+Fortify analyzes source code to identify for security risks, memory leaks, uninitialized variables, and other such weaknesses and bad coding practices.
 Fortify categorizes any issues it finds as low priority, high priority, or critical, and reports these issues back to the developers for them to address.
 A development cycle is thus established, with Fortify analyzing code and reporting back to the developers, who then make changes in the source code to address these issues, and hand the new code off to Fortify again for re-analysis.
 The goal is to drive the counts of both high priority and critical issues down to zero.

-The MET developers are pleased to report that after several months of work we have achieved this goal.
-Fortify now reports zero high priority or critical issues in the MET code.
-Users of MET tools who work in high security environments can therefore rest assured about the possibility of security risks when using MET, since the quality of the code has now been vetted by unbiased third-party experts.
-The MET developers plan to continue using Fortify regularly to ensure that these counts remain at zero in all future releases.
+The MET developers are pleased to report that Fortify reports zero critical issues in the MET code.
+Users of the MET tools who work in high security environments can rest assured about the possibility of security risks when using MET, since the quality of the code has now been vetted by unbiased third-party experts.
+The MET developers continue using Fortify routinely to ensure that the critical counts remain at zero and to further reduce the counts for lower priority issues.